quinnpertuit1/prolabel/README.md

 cd app
 ```

-Next we need to start the webpack server so that the frontend gets compiled continuously.
+Next, start the webpack server so that the frontend gets compiled continuously.
 Run the following commands in a new shell:

 ```bash